 Like the pieces of a puzzle, every part of Allen County Job and Family Services plays a crucial role in the success of our mission and to ultimately assist in filling the workforce gap of Allen County and assist our clients to self sufficiency.
 No matter the division, unit or individual position, every employee is committed to the highest level of customer service to positively impact the communities we serve and ensure individuals and families find the resources needed to improve lives.

-If you are a member of the media and would like to request an interview or need more information, please contact Katie Metzger at Katie.Metzger@jfs.ohio.gov or 419.999.0234.
+If you are a member of the media and would like to request an interview or need more information, please contact Katie Metzger at Katie.Metzger@jfs.ohio.gov.